 4 days in Switzerland: itinerary

 In this blog I describe the route we took on those 4 days in Switzerland.
 Lots to see and do on the route.
 4 days isn’t enough to explore the whole of Switzerland.
 We roughly followed a route, from Italy to France, through Switzerland and took 4 days for that in August of 2016.
+For a perfect road trip in Italy, we advise driving a Dolomites road trip.

 Where to start 4 days in Switzerland